 All serious incidents must be reported to the Club using the Accident Report Form provided on the OUSF webpage.
-For all incidents leading to the call out of the cave-rescue the University Security Services must be contacted on (01865) 289999.
+For all incidents leading to the call out of the cave-rescue the University Security Services must be contacted on (01865) 289999 or by email at security.control@admin.ox.ac.uk .
 A report is to be sent to the Sports Federation within 24 hours or as soon as is practicable.